commonknowledge/contracts/src/standard-28days.md

 3. ### Schedule of Work

     1. Before starting the Work, Common Knowledge will provide a Schedule of Work.
+Any changes to the Schedule of Work will be documented and agreed upon in writing.
     2. The Schedule of Work Common Knowledge provides will contain:

         1. A description of the Work;